 There’s also videos and advertisements in the main square which connects all the three existing places together, and there’s a silver gate with the Home logo on, which I think will be unlocked in the future for additional content.
 You can also get your avatars to act out different emotions or dance moves!
 There has been a selection of people dancing to the tune that plays on the PSP advert!

-Unfortunately we won’t be able to start the ‘Zath Community’ yet!
+Unfortunately, we won’t be able to start the ‘Zath Community’ yet!
 But once the full version is available, it’ll be full speed ahead.
-So keep continuing to leave your Online_ID and we can all add each other in preperation, and maybe meet up on Call of Duty if you have it!
+So keep continuing to leave your Online_ID and we can all add each other in preparation, and maybe meet up on Call of Duty if you have it!

 3 out of 5